Exlade Street: Buildings

 Exlade Street currently has twelve private houses and a pub.
 Many of the houses are Grade II listed buildings and started life as farms and farm/woodland workers' cottages.
 Carter's Cottage, the oldest building surviving is a cruck cottage that dates from before 1550.
-The public house, the Highwayman Inn, was formally called The Greyhound, and also dates from the 16th century.
-The hamlet used to be larger, but it is known that two houses burnt down in the early part of last century.
-The Exlade Street blacksmith's forge previously stood in the car park of the Highwayman Inn and several large barns existed for the storage and working of wood from the local area.
-It is estimated, by the South Oxfordshire Archaeological Group (SOAG), that up to 30 additional buildings existed.
+The public house, the Highwayman Inn, formally The Greyhound, also dates from the 16th century.
+The hamlet used to be larger, but two houses burnt down in the early part of the 20th century.
+The Exlade Street blacksmith's forge previously stood in the car park of the Highwayman Inn and there were several large barns for storing and working wood from the local area.
+The South Oxfordshire Archaeological Group (SOAG) estimates that up to 30 additional buildings existed.
 In the 1980s SOAG's founder, Cynthia Graham Kerr, researched the buildings and landscape of Exlade Street.
 SOAG and the Oxfordshire Woodland Group are now leading a new multipart project, which includes: searching for lost buildings; understanding how local timber buildings were constructed and studying how the local woodlands were exploited for these purposes, in particular how extant sawpits were used to convert timbers.

 One of the houses in Exlade Street, White Shutters, has a bench mark recorded on the side.
-This is a rare chiseled horizontal marks that surveyors made in stone structures, into which an angle-iron could be placed to form a "bench" for a leveling rod, thus ensuring that a leveling rod could be accurately repositioned in the same place in the future.
+This is a chiseled horizontal mark that surveyors made in stone structures, into which an angle-iron could be placed to form a "bench" for a leveling rod, thus ensuring that a leveling rod could be accurately repositioned in the same place in the future.
 These marks were usually indicated with a chiseled arrow below the horizontal line.